This easy homemade marzipan recipe will convince you that it’s better to make your own — and no eggs for this recipe either!

 - 8 to 10 tsp water

-Add rosewater and 7 tsp of water.
+- Add powdered sugar, rosewater and 7 tsp of water.
 Continue pulsing (processing) and checking the texture of the paste.
 If it’s too dry, add another tsp of water (and so on), until you get your desired consistency.